sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

     - tmin = -0.2 s
     - tmax = 1.0 s
     - 63 EEG channels x 4 time intervals = 252 features
-    - 1080 epochs were used for calibration.
-(There are 3240 epochs in total.
-See notes on dataset for more info).
+    - 1080 epochs used (out of 3240 epochs in total; see notes on dataset)

 - Evaluation (how accuracy was measured):
 ```